Untitled Document

 $ 2915

-*Discounts cannot be combined with other discounts.
+*Promotional offers cannot be combined with our discounts.
 Credit card payment required at time of registration.

 Group discounts do not apply for customized courses.
 Educational sessions scheduled outside continental United States and Canada are subject to a 20% surcharge on tuition fees.